Dense bidisperse suspensions under non-homogenous shear: Results

 The final question of this work concerns the extension of the demixing process seen within the manuscript for the other rheological regimes of the dense suspensions, i.e.\ for any point belonging to the whole flow-curve ($\overline{\eta}_r$ as a function of the shear-rate).
-Panel (a) of \cref{fig:gd} shows the values of the relative viscosity collected at statistically steady-state for the suspensions immersed in a plain shear flow (markers with the black edge) and for the suspensions subject to the sinusoidal disturbance with $A=20$ and $n=4$ (markers with the pink edge), varying the shear-rate $\overline{\dot{\gamma}}/\dot{\gamma}_0$.
-Panel (b) and (c), instead, show the decomposition of the relative viscosities in the three main contributions (as seen in \cref{fig:etaStat} already) for the suspension subject to the plain shear-flow and the sinusoidal shear-flow, respectively.
+To introduce the shear-rate dependency, we tune the amplitude of the electrochemical as in \cref{eq:hatGD} \citep[see also][]{MARI2014}.
+To determine the Hamaker constant and the intensity of the repulsive forces separately, we set the ratio $\lvert \boldsymbol{F}_R \rvert / \lvert \boldsymbol{F}_A \rvert = 9$ when two particles are at contact $d_{ij}=0$.
+Panel \textbf{a} of \cref{fig:gd} shows the values of the relative viscosity collected at statistically steady-state for the suspensions immersed in a plain shear flow (markers with the black edge) and for the suspensions subject to the sinusoidal disturbance with $A=20$ and $n=4$ (markers with the pink edge), varying the shear-rate $\overline{\dot{\gamma}}/\dot{\gamma}_0$.
+Panel \textbf{b} and \textbf{c}, instead, show the decomposition of the relative viscosity in the three main contributions (as seen in \cref{fig:etaStat} already) for the suspension subject to the plain shear-flow and the sinusoidal shear-flow, respectively.
 As it can be seen, the relative viscosity is always lower when a sinusoidal shear is imposed to the suspension for any $\overline{\dot{\gamma}}/\dot{\gamma}_0$, meaning that the demixing is always activated, despite the different nature of the contributions that govern the rheology of the suspensions in the various regimes, as it can be seen from the histograms.
 In particular, while for high $\overline{\dot{\gamma}}/\dot{\gamma}_0$ the reduction of the relative viscosity is due to a reduction of the contacts, as discussed before, for low $\overline{\dot{\gamma}}/\dot{\gamma}_0$ this is due to a reduction of the electrochemical interactions.
 This suggests that the segregation phenomenon in this case is driven by the response of the suspension to the high shear introduced by the sinusoidal wave, that in turns activates the selective process carried out by the normal stresses.
-The effect of the different contributions controlling the particle dynamics in the various regimes, however, can be spotted from the instantaneous snapshots of the large particles at statistically-steady state, as shown in \cref{fig:Am4Snap}.
-In particular, panel (a)--(c) show the instantaneous distributions of the large particles for $\overline{\dot{\gamma}}/\dot{\gamma}_0=10^{-5}$, $\overline{\dot{\gamma}}/\dot{\gamma}_0=10^{-2}$ and $\overline{\dot{\gamma}}/\dot{\gamma}_0=10^{0}$, respectively.
-These three particular scenarios have been selected based on panel (c) of \cref{fig:gd} to show the effect of the different contributions: in fact, in the configuration of panel (a), the dominant contribution is given by the electrochemical potentials (i.e., \ forces interactions along the centre-to-centre direction); in that of panel (b), the dominant contribution is given by the hydrodynamics, while in the condition of panel (c) by the normal and frictional contacts.
-From the figure, it can be seen that when the contributions to the stress tensor are dominated by forces along the centre-to-centre direction (such as in panel a), the large particles accumulate in the region with positive shear-rate (see the pink profile in panel b of \cref{fig:amN4}) while, when forces with tangential direction start appearing (gradually increasing from panel b to panel c), the large particles tend to stabilise around the zero-shear regions only.
+The effect of the different contributions controlling the particle dynamics in the various regimes, however, can be spotted from the instantaneous snapshots of the large particles at statistically-steady state, as shown in the bottom row, i.e.\ panels \textbf{d}--\textbf{f}, of \cref{fig:gd}.
+In particular, panel \textbf{d}--\textbf{f} show the instantaneous distributions of the large particles for $\overline{\dot{\gamma}}/\dot{\gamma}_0=10^{-5}$, $\overline{\dot{\gamma}}/\dot{\gamma}_0=10^{-2}$ and $\overline{\dot{\gamma}}/\dot{\gamma}_0=10^{0}$, respectively.
+These three particular scenarios have been selected based on panel \textbf{c} of \cref{fig:gd} to show the effect of the different contributions: in fact, in the configuration of panel \textbf{d}, the dominant contribution is given by the electrochemical potentials (i.e., \ forces interactions along the centre-to-centre direction); in that of panel \textbf{e}, the dominant contribution is given by the hydrodynamics, while in the condition of panel \textbf{f} by the normal and frictional contacts.
+From the figure, it can be seen that when the contributions to the stress tensor are dominated by forces along the centre-to-centre direction (such as in panel \textbf{d}), the large particles accumulate in the region with positive shear-rate (see the pink profile in panel \textbf{b} of \cref{fig:amN4}) while, when forces with tangential direction start appearing (gradually increasing from panel \textbf{e} to panel \textbf{f}), the large particles tend to stabilise around the zero-shear regions only.